Replica clusters

 key: ca.crt

-Example using a Backup from an object store
+Example of Standalone Replica Cluster from an object store

 The second example defines a replica cluster that bootstraps from an object store using the recovery section and continuous recovery using both streaming replication and the given object store.
 For streaming replication, the replica cluster connects to the source cluster using basic authentication.